NonaSuomy/nonasuomy.github.io/_posts/2017-06-22-Infrastructure-Part-4.md

 options root=LABEL=ROOT rootflags=subvol=@ rw intel_iommu=on pci-stub.ids=8086:0082
 ```

-Now we should be able to the WiFi Hardware in our VM for PCI-Passthrough.
+Now we should be able to see the WiFi Hardware in our VM for PCI-Passthrough.

 < To be continued... >